kt-g/kt-g/README.md

-# Hi, I'm Katie.

-### I study Computer Science and Statistics at Carnegie Mellon University.

-I'm broadly interested in machine learning, with a particular curiosity about multimodal machine learning and Bayesian statistics.
+Hey!
+I'm Katie, a senior studying CS at CMU.
+I like machine learning, with a particular interest in multimodal ML and Bayesian statistics.
+At CMU, I have TAed [Generative AI](https://www.cs.cmu.edu/~mgormley/courses/10423/) and [Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/).

-This summer, I interned at LinkedIn as a Software Engineer on the Media Infrastructure team, working on ML-powered video insights.
-Before that, I was at Apple Maps building unsupervised machine learning systems to test iOS 18 features.

-I used to TA [10423/623: Generative AI](https://www.cs.cmu.edu/~mgormley/courses/10423/) (F24) and [15122: Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/) (F23, S24).
-I've also interned at Dualitas Capital Management LLC, researched osteoarthritis at Stanford University, and written a lot of code that probably shouldn't have worked but did.
+This summer, I worked on ML-powered video insights at LinkedIn media infrastructure.
+Previously, I built unsupervised ML systems for testing at Apple Maps, analyzed stocks at Dualitas Capital Management LLC, and researched osteoarthritis at Stanford Medicine.

 When I'm not going crazy debugging or trying to solve a problem, I’m usually collecting half-formed ideas that might one day become essays.
 Still waiting for the right excuse to write them.